GianyceG/gianyceg.github.io/README.md

-# Literature Reviews - Time Series Analysis on COVID-19
+# Project - Explorations of time series analysis techniques and forecasting methods on real-world applications

 ---